Open Metadata Repository Cohort

-Once a metadata repository becomes a member of the cohort, it can share metadata with, and receive metadata from, any other member.
+Once a server becomes a member of the cohort, it can share metadata with, and receive metadata from, any other member.

 To join an open metadata repository cohort, a metadata repository must integrate with the OMRS module.
 The integration involves:

 - Creating an OMRS Repository Connector and optional Event Mapper Connector